 - W.C.
 Bradley in an action alleging fraud and breach of contract stemming from an implementation of SAP software.

 - Avnet in an action alleging fraud and other claims against Deloitte Consulting stemming from an implementation of SAP software.
-The case settled on favorable terms.

 - Levi Strauss & Co. in an action against Deloitte Consulting stemming from an implementation of SAP’s apparel and footwear software.